 For the Chickpea Filling

 - ½ red bell pepper diced

 - 1 cup cooked or canned chickpeas drained, rinsed well and patted dry with a paper towel

 - ½ tsp. ground coriander

 - salt and pepper to taste

 - hot sauce

-- Transfer sweet potatoes to plates and cut open.
+Transfer the sweet potatoes to plates and cut them open.
 Stuff with chickpea filling and top with tahini sauce, sesame seeds, fresh cilantro and hot sauce.